-What is a cryptocurrency technical analysis?
+What is a cryptocurrency technical analysis

 TA focuses on the current and past chart activity of a crypto coin.
 Technical analysis doesn’t even necessarily care what a token or cryptocurrency does or even what their plans for the future are.
 The only question that TA wants to answer is how the market will react to this asset based on patterns.

-How does technical analysis work?
+How does technical analysis work

 In TA, investors carefully analyze the charts of their chosen cryptocurrency.
 They are looking at the big picture here, and they may go back months or even years in the chart data to try to identify patterns.

-These aren’t random patterns, and they’re actually looking for known indicators and shapes which repeat themselves that will allow them to make a guess as to what way the market will be moving.
+These aren’t random patterns, and they’re actually looking for known indicators and shapes which repeat themselves, that will allow them to make a guess as to what way the market will be moving.
 Many people use this strategy successfully to decide when to buy or sell their cryptocurrencies.

-Is it effective in cryptocurrency trading?
+Is it effective in cryptocurrency trading

 This depends on who you ask.
 Some people swear by technical analysis, but others think it’s not applicable to cryptocurrencies at all.
 The truth likely lies somewhere in the middle.
 That means that while TA can be effective when trying to trade crypto assets, it should not be the only thing you take into account.
-It’s also wise to do fundamentals analysis of your investments.
+It’s also wise to do fundamental analysis of your investments.

 There are of course outliers which TA is not good at predicting.
 These could include massive price movements caused by market disturbing news, these are unusual situations and they could throw a wrench into your TA plans.
 In other words, don’t try to use technical analysis on margin if you don’t know what you’re doing or you’re going to have a very bad day.

-How to learn technical analysis for crypto trading?
+How to learn technical analysis for crypto trading

-What are the technical analysis main indicators?
+What are the technical analysis main indicators

 There are many different patterns and indicators which are used for technical analysis.
 However, if you are just getting started, it’s best not to get overwhelmed.
 Instead, focus on learning to use these first.
-Learning the basics will allow you to better understand how TA works before diving too deep and getting information overload.
+Learning the basics will allow you to understand better, how TA works before diving too deep and getting information overload.

 Trend Lines - A trend line is a line that follows the path in the way a cryptocurrency is currently trading.
 While TA experts make it look easy to just draw a line on the chart, this can be easier said than done.
 It is, however, an important indicator to learn.